Michael Rennie: War service

 Rennie enlisted in the RAF Volunteer Reserve on 27 May 1941.
 "There has been a pause in Rennie's film career", wrote Balcon in 1942.
 "But there will be parts awaiting him when the war is over".

 He was officially discharged on 4 August 1942, and then on the following day, he was commissioned "for the emergency" as pilot officer number 127347 on probation in the General Duties Branch of the RAFVR.
 On 5 February 1943, he was promoted to flying officer on probation.
 He resigned his commission on 1 May 1944 (not discharged on disability, as the studio publicity stated).

 Rennie had carried out his basic training near Torquay in Devon, after which he was sent to the United States for fighter pilot training under the Arnold Plan.
 In this programme, pilots of the RAF were trained by United States Army Air Forces instructors.
-One of his fellow students was RAF Sgt Jack Morton, who told an anecdote about when he and Rennie were in the same class:
+One of his fellow students was RAF Sergeant Jack Morton, who told an anecdote about when he and Rennie were in the same class:

 At the end of our primary course we were posted to a Basic Flying School at Cochran Field, Macon, Georgia.
 The class which completed the course at Cochran Field was now split up, half were posted to Napier Field, Dothan, Alabama, to train on single-engine planes, and the remainder were posted to twin-engine schools.
 Like Cochran, Napier Field was a large permanent Air Corps Base and most of us were quite content to stay on the camp when we had time off.
 One of the cadets on our course had told us that he was a film actor, but no one took him seriously.
 We had to admit that he was right however when a film came to the camp cinema called Ships with Wings starring Michael Rennie.